-Mix the remaining ingredients including the collloidal oatmeal, and almond oil, and stir for a few minutes until everything is well blended. and add the essential oil.
+Mix the remaining ingredients, including the colloidal oatmeal and almond oil, and stir for a few minutes until everything is well blended. and add the essential oil.
 Stir well.
-Bring the treatment to your bathroom, light a few candles in the space.
+Bring the treatment to your bathroom, and light a few candles.
 Turn on soft music.
 Set your intention to relax and reset.
-Draw a hot bath and when the tub is mostly full, add the mixture.
+Draw a hot bath and add the mixture when the tub is full.

 Step 2: Dry Brush skin

-Next, get ready for taking a bath.
-Dry brush your skin to get the blood circulating, stimulate cells and your skin.
+Next, get ready to take a bath.
+Dry brush your skin to get the blood circulating and stimulate cells and your skin.
 Did you know that dry brushing the skin is excellent for exfoliation; proper exfoliation allows the skin to hydrate more effectively when moisturizer is applied.
 We know fans of the practice say that their skin has been the softest it’s ever been.
 Some have even reported using dry brushing techniques to combat cellulite.

 Step 3: Add the mixture and step into this soothing bath